 Try Evergreen content: Make a draft of an exclusive content strategy.
 The contents should be fresh to the target audience.
 After testing them practically, you will find out which content works best for your targeted demographics.
 That will be your unique selling point.

-Content planning is the major task of social media marketing.
+Another massive small business social media pain point is content planning.
 Preparing social media content in advance not only helps you stay on top of things but also reduces stress and ensures that your social media profiles will continue to be updated even if something unforeseen happens.

 You have to think from the consumer perspective while content planning, then only you can get the attention of the audience.